emqx/blog/en/202305/a-comprehensive-guide-to-serverless-mqtt-service.md

 ## Using MQTTX to Test Connections to Serverless Deployment

 In this tutorial, we choose [MQTTX](https://mqttx.app/) to test the connection.
-MQTT X is an elegant cross-platform MQTT 5.0 desktop client provided by EMQ.
+MQTTX is an elegant cross-platform MQTT 5.0 desktop client provided by EMQ.

 Download and Install: [https://www.emqx.com/en/try?product=MQTTX](https://www.emqx.com/en/try?product=MQTTX)